 💡 Related resource: Challenges & Solutions: SOPs for Agencies

 Remember that policies are often followed by procedures?

 Don’t waste your time guiding every employee through the procedure of requesting travel expenses reimbursement or securing shared files in Google Drive.
-Use process documentation software like Scribe to automatically create how-to guides, complete with screenshots, instructions and clicks.

 5. Publish your policies in a centralized system

-If you use Scribe Pages to create and store your policies (just as we do below), you can easily update your documentation, manage access rights or collaborate with other team members right from your dashboard.
+Try a free wiki software to create and store your policies (just as we do below), you can easily update your documentation, manage access rights or collaborate with other team members right from your dashboard.

 5 Examples of company policies you must have

 Below are the five examples of must-have company policy and procedure templates, along with ideas for what you should include in each.

 An attendance policy is a document that governs the employee’s presence at work.
 It also outlines responses to various issues like tardiness, no-shows, early outs and other types of policy violations.